Alejandro J. Estudillo

 Face Recognition and its disorders (Lecturer)

-In this module, I conducted two 2-hour lectures on the assessment of face recognition skills in neurotypical and neurodiverse populations
+In this module, I led several sessions on assessing face recognition skills in both neurotypical and neurodiverse populations, as well as the development of these skills.

 Cognitive Neuropsychology (Module Convenor)